Podjisin/online-retail-system/README.md

 Default username and password is `admin`.
 For development purposes, it is hardcoded cuz its currently not the priority and its a pain to keep changing cuz as I said, I keep changing the database... means I constantly wipe and rewrite it lol.

 However, you can change the default credentials in `ors-staffapp/src/store/app.js` under `useCredentialsStore`.

+# TODO

+- [ ] Add a script for creating the database

+- [ ] Add a proper logging system for backend (maybe winston or I could Just make my own.. i can't be that hard... right?)

+- [ ] Add a proper error handling system

+- [ ] Honestly, I'm not sure what else to add...